testcontainers/testcontainers-dotnet/README.md

 Choose from existing pre-configured configurations [^1] and start containers within a second, to support and run your tests.

-:warning: A lot of features are not yet implemented.
-I try to add as much as I can and hope you will contribute to this great project as well.

 ## Examples
 Pulls `nginx`, creates a new container with port binding `80:80` and hits the default site.